Marijuana Addiction Treatment Centers and Rehab Programs

 There are different types of marijuana addiction treatment centers.
 The appropriate setting for you can depend on your unique needs.
 Different treatment settings will work better for different individuals.
 When choosing a program, you may wish to consider different factors, such as:11

-- The type and length of program.
+- The type and length of the program.

 - The program’s approach to addiction treatment.

-- Accreditation and licensing.
+- The program’s accreditation and licensing.

 - Whether the program offers medication.

 - Whether family members are included in the treatment process.

 - Whether the program offers a continuum of care, including aftercare for ongoing support.

 Inpatient marijuana addiction rehab means that you live onsite, stay overnight, receive 24/7 care and support, and can receive immediate medical attention for any concerns that may arise.
 It removes the distractions of day-to-day life and allows you to focus on recovery in a supportive environment.
 Inpatient treatment— also referred to as residential treatment—can be helpful for many people, including those with co-occurring conditions or significant medical concerns.12,13

 Inpatient treatment programs can have different durations and levels of intensity that can depend on your specific needs.
 Generally speaking, an inpatient stay can range from 28–30 days to 90 days or longer.12 Treatment should be personalized to your unique needs and should take into account specific factors, such as your level of addiction, your overall mental and physical health, and any social, vocational, and legal problems you may be facing.14